theleveragedguess/algorist/the_hitchhiker_guide_to_algorithms/1_data_structures/README.md

 # Data Structures

+Data structures are not so much algorithms as they are the fundamental constructs around which you build your application.
+Becoming fluent in what the standard data structures can do for you is essential to get full value from them.

 ## Dictionaries

 __Input description__: A set of $n$ records, each identified by one or more key fields.